Make-School-Courses/BEW-2.4-Decentralized-Apps-Distributed-Protocols/Lessons/Lesson9.md

 #### Initial Item Sales

 In addition to peer-to-peer trading, OpenSea can be used as a tool for the initial sale of your gaming items.
-Check out our section on running an initial item sale to learn how this is possible.

 ## 💻 [60m] In Class Activity